guroteske/al-guides/Auxiliary Guide.md

  - **[Fire Extinguisher](https://azurlane.koumakan.jp/Fire_Extinguisher)** provides a moderate boost to HP and reduces the chances of a ship catching fire, reduces damage received when on fire, and reduces the duration of burn effects.

  - **[High-Performance Anti-Air Radar](https://azurlane.koumakan.jp/High_Performance_Anti-Air_Radar)** increases anti-air stat.
 Aside from increasing anti-air damage dealt, the anti-air stat also reduces kamikaze damage received when enemy airplanes crash into your main fleet.
-Also provides a boost to ambush evasion, similar to SG radar (see below); does not stack with SG radar.
+Also reduces the likelihood of encountering Ambush/Airstrikes by 12%., similar to SG radar (see below); does not stack with SG radar.

  - **[Repair Crane](https://azurlane.koumakan.jp/Ship_Maintenance_Crane)** can only be equipped on repair ships.
 Every 5s, it heals the most damaged ship in the fleet for a flat 15 HP.